 Net Sales.
 Fiscal 2010 consolidated sales were \$3,237.4 million, an increase of 4.6% compared to \$3,094.2 million in fiscal 2009.
 Acquisitions contributed 4.1% to sales growth, resulting mostly from acquisitions by the veterinary and rehabilitation units.
 Fluctuations in foreign currency translation rates contributed 0.4% to sales growth.
 During both fiscal 2010 and 2009, sales at each of our business units were adversely affected by the recession and slow economic recovery.
-The Company believes the weakness in the general economy will continue to affect our performance in fiscal 2011.

 Sales of our consolidated dental supply unit were \$2,167.5 million, a decrease of 0.3% from \$2,174.4 million in fiscal 2009.
 Fluctuations in foreign currency rates related to our dental operations in Canada and the contribution from acquisitions had a favorable impact on fiscal 2010 sales of 0.6% and 0.7%, respectively.
 Sales of dental consumable supplies decreased 0.2% to \$1,214.8 million.
-Beginning late in the first half of fiscal 2009 and continuing throughout fiscal 2010, the sales of consumables have been affected by reduced discretionary spending and high levels of unemployment resulting from the general economic conditions, particularly in the United States.
+Beginning late in the first half of fiscal 2009 and continuing throughout fiscal 2010, the sales of consumables were affected by reduced discretionary spending and high levels of unemployment resulting from the general economic conditions, particularly in the United States.

 Dental equipment sales declined 3.0% in fiscal 2010 to \$709.5 million.
-We believe the weak economy has caused many dental practitioners to focus their investment dollars on equipment with rapid and high rates of return.
-Sales of basic equipment were 7.5% lower in fiscal 2010, while sales of CEREC[®] 3D dental restorative systems rose 15.7%.
+We believe the weak economy caused many dental practitioners to focus their investment dollars on equipment with rapid and high rates of return.
+Sales of basic equipment were 7.5% lower in fiscal 2010, while sales of CEREC® 3D dental restorative systems rose 15.7%.
 Within the basic equipment category, certain technology products with rapid rates of return such as digital imaging systems (sensors, panoramic and cone beam units) outperformed core equipment such as chairs, power units and cabinetry.